janakitti/FedoraField/README.md

 # FedoraField
-A top-down 2D third person shooter where you have the ability to control gravitational and magnetic fields around you using your magical fedora.
+FedoraField is a 2D top-down action video game where you play as a character with a magical fedora that has the ability to control gravitational and electromagnetic fields.
+That's it.
+No guns, swords, or shields.
+The object of the game is to bring as many Blue Orbs (scattered across the level) to a central Beacon as possible while avoiding Pink Enemies and their bullets.
+Be careful though, Orbs will shatter if they touch anything (including you!).
+Now how can this be possible when all you've got is this fancy hat?